v01dma1n/running/README.md

 * 80-85 degrees - 20% - 9:35
 * Above 85 degrees - Forget it... run for fun
 Note: This chart is based upon my own experience in the heat and talking to other runners.
 It has no scientific verification.
+#Study Design
+##Assumptions
+* The analysis will be performed on run by run basis.
+* Only single temperature point will be associated with a run.
+* For temperature retrieval, end time will be used (as in Galloway's data).
+* The temperature will be retrieved for weather station located 15 miles from usual locaction of the runs.
+* From the pool of all runs, only training, 3-4 mile runs will be considered.
+Races and long runs will be excluded.
+* The runs will be selected only from ones on realively flat course.
+Garmin Elevation.Gain < 100ft
+* Performance increase due to training level must be factored.

 #Challenges